Platanthera integrilabia: Conservation

 In 2016, Platanthera integrilabia was listed as Threatened by the Endangered Species Act, after being a candidate for listing since 1980.
 This species has been seen as "highly vulnerable" to climate change, meaning a likely decrease in population size by 2050.
 Furthermore, drought may reduce germination and seed set while increasing mortality.
-Active management through timber harvest is necessary to prevent canopy closure but must be done in a careful manner to protect this species and the habitat from further damage Monitoring these small populations and continuing conservation efforts across the southeastern United States is needed to improve understanding of reproduction, trends, and plant abundance.
+Active management through timber harvest is necessary to prevent canopy closure but must be done in a careful manner to protect this species and the habitat from further damage.
+Monitoring these small populations and continuing conservation efforts across the southeastern United States is needed to improve understanding of reproduction, trends, and plant abundance.
+Previous research on terrestrial orchids has indicated that translocated tubers are more successful in field establishment than seeds.
+Studies have also shown that the white fringeless orchid corresponds with better performance and growth within higher soil moisture and shaded, humid climates.

 There are conservation efforts in place.
 Currently, the Conservation Seed Bank at the Atlanta Botanical Garden contains more than 100 maternal lines of the white fringeless orchid that each contribute to over 10,000 seeds.
 These seeds were gathered from Desoto State Park in Alabama, Cherokee National Forest in Tennessee, Talladega National Forest in Alabama, and two privately owned populations in Georgia.
-The Atlanta Botanical Garden has also conducted research on orchid mycorrhizal fungi from the roots of white fringeless orchids, which can be used to improve seed germination methods and increase survival rates of this species reintroduction into native habitats.
-This research has identified specific fungi strains found throughout Platanthera integrilabia's habitats which is critical to better support reintroduced plants into their varying habitats around the southeastern United States.
+The Atlanta Botanical Garden has also conducted research on orchid mycorrhizal fungi from the roots of white fringeless orchids, which can be used to improve seed germination methods and increase survival rates of this species reintroduction into native habitats throughout the southeastern United States.

 Additionally, a small neighborhood in Pickens County, Georgia has worked to protect the white fringeless orchid.
 In 2012, North American Land Trust (NALT) Conservation Biologist Lee Echols discovered the existence of the white fringeless orchid on a routine monitoring trip to the Big Canoe Conservation Easement.
-After his discovery, a group was formed to restore and protect the bog in order to save the orchid population, consisting of Matt Richards from the Atlanta Botanical Gardens (an orchid expert), Walter Bland, the Georgia Department of Natural Resources, the Big Canoe Property Association and the Meadows Committee.
-In 2015, this group put together a 750 foot fence around the bog to prevent deer and humans from running over or browsing the orchids Since natural pollination was unsuccessful, Matt Richards manually pollinated the species using a pencil.
-After pollination, Richards collected the seeds and brought them back to the Atlanta Botanical Garden where they are germinating and growing (described in above paragraph).
-Importantly, this large-scale conservation effort paid off.
+After his discovery, a group was formed to restore and protect the bog in order to save the orchid population.
+This group consisted of Matt Richards (an orchid expert) from the Atlanta Botanical Gardens, Walter Bland (owner of Rock Spring Farm), the Georgia Department of Natural Resources, the Big Canoe Property Association, and the Meadows Committee.
+In 2015, this conglomerate put together a 750-foot fence around the bog to prevent deer and humans from running over or browsing the orchids.
+Since natural pollination had been unsuccessful, Matt Richards manually pollinated the species using a pencil.
+After pollination, Richards collected the seeds and brought them back to the Atlanta Botanical Garden where they are germinating and growing.
+Importantly, this large-scale conservation effort was successful.
 In 2017, the number of white fringeless orchids increased from 5 to over 30.